 Opening.
 In the usual case, except as otherwise required by law, in hearings resulting from a notice of claim of an adjudicatory proceeding, the Party filing the claim shall open and first present evidence; in hearings resulting from orders to show cause, the Agency issuing the order shall open and first present evidence.

 Order of Presentation.
-The Party taking the position contrary to that of the Party opening shall have the right to present his position upon completion of the opening Party's case.
+The Party taking the position contrary to that of the Party opening shall have the right to present his or her position upon completion of the opening Party's case.

 Closing.
 The Party opening shall argue last in summation.